rankutah/blog/sites/rank-utah/content/pricing.md

 *Get found on Google, Google Maps, Apple Maps, and "near me" searches.*

-- Google Business Profile management & optimization
+- Google Business Profile improvements (categories, services, photos)
-- Apple Maps & Bing Places management & optimization
+- Apple Maps and Bing Places setup and cleanup
-- Business details synced to 100+ networks to boost local search rankings
+- Business info kept consistent across 100+ directories (no mixed details)
-- Keyword research, strategy, & alignment with how your customers search
+- Figure out what people search for and update your profile to match
 - Ongoing support via phone, text, or email
 - Monthly report on calls, messages, and site activity